Postfix - SMTP Email Server

 - TLS

 A valid server certificate associated with the mail server's FQDN is required to enable and use TLS encryption.
-To support TLS 1.3 encryption, ensure openssl 1.1.1 is installed, use openssl version to check.

 Install Postfix

-Install mail/postfix-sasl via your preferred method:
+Install postfix-sasl via your preferred method:

-pkg install postfix-sasl
+pkg install mail/postfix@sasl

 Follow the (former) post install instructions for postfix-sasl: